 Scope: Managing, directing, and undertaking all archaeological work, including Archaeology Impact Assessment (AIA), Systematic Data Recovery (SDR), and archaeological monitoring in consultation with First Nations.
 Monthly Highlights: Scheduled archeological monitoring across Project sites in both New Westminster and Surrey as required.
-Worked to complete regulatory AIA and investigation reports.
+Worked to complete regulatory AIA, investigation reports, and site form updates.
 Three Month Lookahead: Continue archaeological monitoring and archaeological investigations as required.
 Continue to liaise with regulators on follow-up actions and commitments from required Project permits and approvals.
-Finalize preparations for the existing bridge demolition AIA.
+Finalize preparations for the existing bridge demolition archaeology program.
 Plan archaeological support for habitat offsetting.